 Simulate Research-Writing Tasks During eLearning

-QUESTION: How do you maximize an eLearning day?
+FAQ: How do you maximize an eLearning day?

 ANSWER: For school districts utilizing eLearning days, a simulated research task (like those that appear on standardized assessments) would be an ideal at-home assignment.